Help centre

 Total and Permanent Disability claims are the most common super insurance claim in Australia — and one of the most frequently denied.

-Most TPD claims take between 6 and 18 months from lodgement to payment.
-Complex cases or those that are denied and appealed can take longer.
-We will keep you informed throughout and push for the fastest possible resolution.
+Most TPD claims take between 6 and 18 months.
+Complex cases involving appeals or disputes may take longer.
+We keep you updated at every stage.

 Income Protection Claims